top of page

 3. From adultism in power-over oppressive systems

-4. From adhering to arbitrary curriculums, with rigid timelines presented from a skewed point of view
+4. From adhering to arbitrary curricula, with rigid timelines.

 5. From education being commodified, in service of capitalism, and void of joy & soul